Monster Mash: Towards a Poetics of Radical Monsterhood

 |Virtual Workshop

-In this workshop, we’ll explore the work of poets who have reinvented and repurposed classic monster narratives for their own radical ends.
+Taught by CD Eskilson, this workshop will explore the work of poets who have reinvented and repurposed classic monster narratives for their own radical ends.

 Time & Location